Non-Abelian Ginzburg-Landau Theory of Spin Triplet Superconductivity: Topological Objects in Spin Triplet Superconductors

-Just as in the spin triplet superconductors, the existence of the Cho-Maison magnonic monopole in two-gap ferromagnetic superconductors allows us to interpret the singular magnonic vortex solution shown in (\ref{zst}) as the Cho-Maison monopole-antimonopole pair infinitely separated apart.
-The only point is that the spin magnetic flux of the the Cho-Maison monopole-antimonopole pair should be $4\pi/\be$, but that of (\ref{zst}) is $2\pi n/\be$ as shown in (\ref{sf}).
-So, with this observation in mind, we can indeed interpret the singular magnonic vortex solution shown in (\ref{zst}) as the magnonic vortex made of the Cho-Maison monopole-antimonopole pair.
+Moreover, we can generalize the monopole to the Julia-Zee dyon which also has the spin charge \cite{jz}.
+Notice that these monopole and dyon are precisely the monopole and dyon that we have in the Georgi-Glashow model.
+But we emphasize that, unlike the 'tHooft-Polyakov monopole and Julia-Zee dyon in the Georgi-Glashow model, this monopole and dyon is not the electromagnetic monopole and dyon but the magnonic monopole and dyon which has the spin magnetic charge $4\pi/g'$.

-It should be emphasized that the Cho-Maison monopole in the standard model is a real electromagnetic monopole which has the real magnetic charge $4\pi/e$, but in the two-gap superconductors the Cho-Maison monopole is not electromagnetic but spin magnetic monopole which has the spin magnetic charge $4\pi/\be$.
+The existence of the magnonic monopole in spin triplet ferromagnetic superconductors allows us to interpret the above singular magnonic vortex solution as the vortex made of the monopole-antimonopole pair.
+Actually the existence of the magnonic monopole strongly implies the existence of the quantized magnonic vortex made of the monopole-antimonopole pair infinitely separated apart, and the singular vortex solution could describe such solution.